 It is not a requirement to direct seed under NERP, but if participants choose to do so they may be eligible to participate in the Conservation Cropping protocol simultaneously.

 The Reducing Greenhouse Gas Emissions from Fed Cattle Protocol focuses on beef cattle located in confined feeding operations and rewards a reduction in time cattle spend in the feedlot through improved efficiencies.
 The greenhouse gas reductions are variable and the offsets are based on an improvement over a three-year baseline.
-The protocol has the co-benefit of savings on feed for producers.
+The protocol has the co-benefit of savings on feed.